-Stay calm and act with intention.
+Pet parents should stay calm and act with intention.
 You don’t want to do anything that might make the matter worse.
 Call the ASPCA Poison Control Center and get your best friend to the vet as soon as you can.
 These steps can help make sure your pet has the best chance for recovery.

 There’s no reason pet owners can have pet-safe and popular houseplants to enjoy.
 It just takes a little research to make sure the plants you want to bring into areas where your pets might be able to get at them are safe houseplants for the whole family.